 A lifelong student and lover of folk music, Soodalter has collected traditional ballads in the United States, Ireland, and Scotland.
 He is also a dedicated collector of western memorabilia.
 His love of the west came to him through his grandfather, who was a cowboy in Colorado in the early part of the last century.

-In addition to his two current books - Hanging Captain Gordon and The Slave Next Door - Soodalter has had over 250 articles published in such periodicals as the New York Times, Smithsonian, Civil War Times, Military History, New York Archives, American History, and True West, and is a columnist for America’s Civil War.
-He is the recipient of the International and Regional Magazine Association’s prestigious 2010 Gold Award, 2014 Award of Merit, and 2015 Silver Award.
+In addition to his two current books - Hanging Captain Gordon and The Slave Next Door – Soodalter’s writings have been featured in six other volumes.
+He has had over 400 articles published in such periodicals as the New York Times, Smithsonian, Civil War Times, Military History, New York Archives, American History, and True West, and is a regular columnist for America’s Civil War.
+He is the recipient of the International and Regional Magazine Association’s 2010 Gold Award, 2014 Award of Merit, and 2016 Silver Award.
 Soodalter also travels extensively, lecturing on both American History and the modern-day slave trade.

-Soodalter serves as vice-president of the Board of Directors of the Abraham Lincoln Institute, and is on the Advisory Board of the S.S.
+Soodalter currently serves as president of the Board of Directors of the Abraham Lincoln Institute, and is on the Advisory Board of the S.S.
 Columbia Project.
-He is also a member of the Western Writers of America and the Wild West History Association.
-Soodalter has two daughters, Jesse and Melora, a granddaughter, Nico, and a grandson, Bennett Lincoln, and lives with his wife Jane in Cold Spring, New York.
+In addition, he is a member of the Western Writers of America and the Wild West History Association.
+He has two daughters, Jesse and Melora, a grandson, Bennett Lincoln, and a granddaughter, Nico Rose, and lives with his wife Jane in Cold Spring, New York.